vectordotdev/vector/rfcs/2021-01-08-5843-encdoing-decoding-format-vector.md

 ## Prior Art

-Per the data format itself - I haven't found any single conglomerate conlusion about _any_ encoding format.
+Per the data format itself - I haven't found any single conglomerate conclusion about _any_ encoding format.
 However, existing projects using HTTP/2 and Protobufs (or gRPC over Tonic and Protobufs) are about a dime a dozen.
 These protocols and formats are used together in just about anything anymore.

 ## Drawbacks